 - any individual needs of the consumer (for example, additional steps required to make the content accessible).

-5.22 An accredited person is not excused from providing prompt notification by reason only that it would be inconvenient, time consuming or costly to do so.
+5.23 An accredited data recipient is not excused from providing prompt notification by reason only that it would be inconvenient, time consuming or costly to do so.

-Risk point: Delays in notification of collection may result in confusion for a consumer, and non-compliance for an accredited person.
+Risk point: Delays in notification of collection may result in confusion for a consumer, and non-compliance for an accredited data recipient.

-Privacy tip: Accredited persons should ensure that they have systems and processes in place to allow for real-time and automated notification.
+Privacy tip: Accredited data recipients should ensure that they have systems and processes in place to allow for real-time and automated notification.